ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 The most straightforward fix is to rename O5' atom to P. if you chose to do this, save the edited file chains_CD_model_AB.pdb as chains_CD_model_AB_5P.pdb, and skip the next step.

 ##### 3.3.2.
 Adding 5' monophosphate with AmberTools/20.
 First, rename the phosphorylated 5' terminal nucleotide according to AMBER convention.
-The names of phosphorylated terminals in AMBER are A5, C5, G5, U5, DA5, DC5, DG5, DT5.
-Libraries of phosphorylated 5' terminal nucleotides are in the file 'terminal_monophosphate.lib'.
+The names of phosphorylated terminals in AMBER are A5, C5, G5, U5, DA5, DC5, DG5, and DT5.
+Libraries of phosphorylated 5' terminal nucleotides are in the file '$AMBERHOME/dat/leap/lib/terminal_monophosphate.lib'.

 Load the AmberTools module:
 ~~~